lakejs/lake-docs/guide/plugin.md

 <p>Click the <code>hand</code> button to insert a box.</p>
 " />

-## Playground

-The complete example above is available on [CodeSandbox](https://codesandbox.io/embed/s2wjyf?module=/src/index.js).
+The complete example above is also available on [CodeSandbox](https://codesandbox.io/embed/s2wjyf?module=/src/index.js).
 You can visit it to explore and experiment with the source code.